Easing the move-in process for those starting from scratch.

 CARD SORTING

 Conducting a card sorting exercise was crucial to this project.
-While I had an idea of which home items I wanted to include, I was unsure how my users would process and categorize them.
+While I had an idea of which items to include, I was unsure how my users would process and categorize them.

-A few discrepancies came to light, mostly with items that could either be categorized as bathroom or cleaning.
+A few discrepancies came to light, specifically with items that could either be categorized as “bathroom” or “cleaning.”

 LO-FIDELITY & MID-FIDELITY WIREFRAMING